Find registered childcare near you

 Local education authority (LEA) maintained nursery schools and classes are attached to LEA infant and primary schools in Surrey.
 Places are mostly available on a part time basis, either in the morning or afternoon, for children aged between three and five years old, although some will take 2 year olds.

-They support nursery provision in accordance with statutory legislation to provide 15 hours of Funded early education and childcare for all 3 and 4 year olds and may also provide Free childcare for 2 year olds.
+They support nursery provision in accordance with statutory legislation to provide 15 hours of Funded early education and childcare for all 3 and 4 year olds and may also provide Funded early education for two year olds (FEET).
 This provision is also available through private, voluntary and independent nurseries, pre school playgroups and childminders.

 - What is the ratio of staff to children?